Eureka Stockade (1949 film): Shooting

 Shooting began on 19 November 1947.
-The unit had encountered a great deal of unfavourable weather, particularly rain and intense heat, forcing them to quickly get behind schedule.
+The unit encountered a great deal of unfavourable weather, particularly rain and intense heat, forcing them to quickly get behind schedule.
 A member of the crew was involved in a car accident with a retired policeman in which the latter was killed.

-From 19 Decemberthe unit moved to Cinesound studios for two weeks of studio shooting.
-By this stage the production was already a month behind schedule=.
+From 19 December, the unit moved to Cinesound studios for two weeks of studio shooting.
+By this stage the production was already a month behind schedule.
 The unit returned to Singleton in January.

 During filming Watt was dissatisfied with Chips Rafferty's performance; Leslie Norman suggested they replace him with Peter Finch who had a small support role.
 Watt ultimately decided not to do this and always regretted it.

 Two crew members were married on the location, with Watt giving the bride away.
 Cast member Cecil Perry was arrested for getting drunk and taking off all his clothes in a public street.
 Female star Jane Barrett was hospitalised for a few days after an insect bite.
 A wardrobe assistant on the film, Richard Mason went on to have a successful career in Australian film as a producer.

 Exterior shooting was completed in May 1948 with interiors done by August.

-The budget eventually blew out from £160,000 to £200,000 (Another figure said £220,000 making it the most expensive film shot in Australia.)The final budget of £200,000 was the same amount Ealing had intended to spend on six films shot over two years in Australia.
+The budget eventually blew out from £160,000 to £200,000 (Another figure said £220,000 making it the most expensive film shot in Australia.)
+The final budget of £200,000 was the same amount Ealing had intended to spend on six films shot over two years in Australia.
 There were rumours that this would be Ealing's swan song.
-However the studio initially said they were happy with the footage and bought Pagewood Studios off Cinesound Productions with a view of making it a base for their future Australian operations.
+However the studio initially said they were happy with the footage and bought Pagewood Studios from Cinesound Productions with a view of making it a base for their future Australian operations.

 In September 1948 Finch left Australia for England.